oroinc/documentation/user_guide/activities_log_call.rst

 Calls logging helps to keep a record of the outgoing and incoming calls.

-There are two ways to log a call:
+There are two ways to log a call in OroCRM:

 - Log a call related to a record of an entity
-- Log a call from the Calls grid.
+- Log a call from the *"Calls"* grid.

 Log a Call Related to Another Entity Record
 -------------------------------------------

-The *Log Call* action will be available for records of entities with the "Calls" activity :ref:`enabled <user-guide-activities-enable>`.
+The *"Log Call"* action will be available for records of entities with the *"Calls"* activity :ref:`enabled <user-guide-activities-enable>`.

 1. Go to the View page of the record, for which the call has been made.